 Prior to the beginning of each semester, the ALP staff works with students to establish their POA, which includes a list of courses to be taken, the names of the professors, and a list of accommodations the students should use during the semester.
-Accommodations, such as Kurzweil Personal Reader, word-processors, scanners, note-sharing services, and alternative test-taking procedures allow students to work around their disabilities.
+Accommodations, such as Kurzweil Text to Speech software, scanners, note-sharing services, and alternative test-taking procedures allow students to work around their disabilities.
 The services listed on a student's POA are intended to support each individual's areas of need.
 However, the accommodations do not minimize the necessity for ALP students to master the essential academic competencies required of all students.
 Curriculum requirements in students' majors are not otherwise adjusted.

 Supplemental services for ALP students also include:

-Each student served by the ALP is assigned a program coordinator, an ALP staff member who coordinates the delivery of the program of accommodations.
-The program coordinators (PCs), with the advance permission of students, arrange all accommodations.
+Each student served by the ALP is assigned a program coordinator(PC), an ALP staff member who manages the delivery of the program of accommodations.
+The PC, with the advance permission of students, arranges all accommodations.
 In addition, the PC meets individually with students according to the following schedule to make sure that the accommodations are working:

 As students progress, they become more personally responsible for dealing with faculty members, However, ALP staff and support are available whenever needed throughout the students' years at Misericordia University.

 In addition to the supports provided by the ALP, Misericordia University offers a wide variety of special services that may be accessed by ALP students.
 Counseling, peer and on-line tutoring, writing center services, and general and specialized career programs are also available.